CarKept

 Common MOT failure reasons for the JAGUAR E-PACE

-The most common reason the JAGUAR E-PACE fails its MOT is tyres — present in 38.0% of failed tests, most often logged as "tread depth below requirements of 1.6mm".
+The most common reason the JAGUAR E-PACE fails its MOT is tyres — present in 34.4% of failed tests, most often logged as "Has a cut in excess of the requirements deep enough to reach the ply or cords".

 Top MOT failure categories for the JAGUAR E-PACE